grafana/grafana/docs/sources/shared/find-and-use-plugins.md

 ## Additional information

-For more information on Grafana plugins, refer to the [documentation](https://grafana.com/docs/grafana/latest/administration/plugin-management/).
+For more information on Grafana plugins, refer to [Plugin management](https://grafana.com/docs/grafana/latest/administration/plugin-management/).